 Peanut, the speed-eating poodle.

-Prototyping Parametrics.
+Prototyping parametrics.

 Adjustable parameters control the number, angle, and intensity of grooves to personalize feeding difficulty.
 The base circle is extracted from the bowl geometry and used to create evenly spaced groove vectors.